emilyfairfield/cut-list/README.md

 ## Future Work:
 * Enable user to specify multiple desired wood species for one project without having to run the model multiple times.
 * Pull candidate stock items from common hardware stores' APIs instead of requiring user to input their information.
+* Compare to less optimal heuristics to try to achieve better run time.

 ## References:
 <a id="1">[1]</a> Meller, R.D., & Gau, K.Y.
 (1996).